 Despite leading 5-1 from the first leg, coach Jurgen Klopp still fielded a strong lineup to welcome the Czech representative in the return leg at home.
 Darwin Nunez and 19-year-old Bobby Clark helped Klopp's army get off to a smooth start before Mohamed Salah marked his first start since January 1 with a goal and three assists.

-Liverpool easily into Europa League quarter-finals
+Liverpool easily entered the Europa League quarter-finals

 Cody Gakpo scored to help Liverpool quickly take a 4-0 lead after just 14 minutes to comfortably head to the away match at MU in the FA Cup quarter-finals this weekend.